Xewdy444/CF-Clearance-Scraper/README.md

 A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors.
 This program works on all Cloudflare challenge types (JavaScript, managed, and CAPTCHA).

+> **Note**
+This script currently will not be able to solve Cloudflare CAPTCHA challenges due to an issue with Playwright.
+For more information, see https://github.com/microsoft/playwright/issues/21780.

 ## Clearance Cookie Usage
 In order to bypass Cloudflare challenges with the clearance cookies, you must make sure of two things: